PriyaranjanKS/FusionDevBlogs/_posts/2024-07-02-Copilot-Website-Orchestration.md

     3. **Click on Generative Answers**.
        ![Add Generative Answers]({{ site.baseurl }}/images/01_CopilotUsingWebsites/27.png)

-5. First, let’s provide the input to the **Generative Answers** node by:
+5. Provide the input to the **Generative Answers** node by:
     1. **Selecting the > arrow** next to the input field.
-    2. Assigning the **Place variable** to the input field which will contain the question which the user has asked about the weather at a particular place.
+    2. Assigning the **Place** variable to the input field which will contain the question which the user has asked about the weather at a particular place.
        ![Input Place]({{ site.baseurl }}/images/01_CopilotUsingWebsites/28.png)

 6. Next, we will edit the Data source for the node by: